-- 18. The Ozone Depleting Substances Record Book (regulation VI/12.6); - 19.
+- 17. The copy of the type approval certificate of applicable shipboard incinerator 8; - 18.
+The Ozone Depleting Substances Record Book (regulation VI/12.6); - 19.
 The VOC Management Plan (regulation VI/15.6);

-The Record Books referenced in sub-paragraphs 5, 10 and 13 above may be presented in an electronic format8.
+The Record Books referenced in sub-paragraphs 5, 10 and 13 above may be presented in an electronic format9.
 A declaration from the Administration should be viewed in order to accept this Electronic Record Book.
 If a declaration cannot be provided, a hard copy Record Book will need to be presented for examination.